limpyd/redis-limpyd-jobs/README.md

 ##### `logger_level`

-It's the level set for the logger created with the name defined in `logger_name`.
+It's the level set for the logger created with the name defined in `logger_name`, default to `logging.INFO`.

 ##### `save_errors`